 Then, just when I thought I couldn’t take any more, comedy emerged from the wreckage.

-Comedy emerged from the sludge.
-She presented in the form of a goddess—one who embodied a holy kind of dirty.
-My earthy humour, which had got me into trouble as a kid and had been gagging on moralism for too long, could no longer be constrained or contained.
-I let Her Bawdiness show me the absurdity of the human condition and teach me about the value of laughter in a society that’s seeing a little too much of the monsters’ influence.
+It presented in the form of a potty-mouthed goddess, one who embodies a holy kind of filth.
+And my earthy humour, which had got me into trouble as a kid and had been gagging on moralism for too long, could no longer be straitjacketed.